St. Charles County Police find elderly man in woods after he went missing - NewsBreak

 Woman charged with abuse in St. Louis County toddler’s death

-ST. LOUIS COUNTY, Mo. – A woman faces criminal charges in the death of a St. Louis County toddler several months ago.
-Prosecutors have charged Madeleine Escalante, 26, with one felony count of abuse or neglect of a child – resulting in death.
-Authorities issued a warrant for Escalante’s arrest on Thursday.
+A woman faces criminal charges in the death of a St. Louis County toddler several months ago.

 Pedestrian struck, killed in St. Charles County crash